 Save the diet for when you go back home because you’ll want to do some serious eating here.
 You’ve got amazing street tacos, local seafood joints, high-end restaurants, food trucks, and so much more.
 Save some room for some ice cream and churros if you can.

 As far as drinking goes, PV has tons of options.
 Try the local craft beer at Monzon, give pulque a try at La Pulqueria, grab a margarita at Joe Jack’s, or sample some mezcal at a local cantina like La Casa De Hugo.
-The options are endless here.
+The options for nightlife in Puerto Vallarta are endless here.

 After dinner and a few drinks, you’re ready to hit the town.
 There’s always something going on here, from stand-up comedy to local rock bands jamming out to late-night dance parties with DJs.
 The world is your oyster on a night out in Puerto Vallarta.